Updated for the new GA4 Google Analytics

-One of the first things I do with new SEO clients is to determine if they have Google Analytics (GA).
-I look at their website code to see if the GA code is present.
+One of the first things I do with new SEO clients is to determine if they have Google Analytics (GA) installed on their website.
+I can look at their website code with the browser “view source” feature page to see if the GA code is present.
 If they don’t have it installed then I install it on the website to begin tracking website traffic.
-With data, I won’t be making educated guesses about what is happening on the website.
-I can establish a baseline and monitor the analytics each month to see when SEO techniques start to work.
+This data takes away any need for educated educated guesses about what is happening on the website.
+There are a plethora of Google Analytics features to use, one could spend hours just looking at the data and graphs.
+This data can help establish a baseline and monitor the website activity each month to see when SEO techniques start to work.
+They are particularly useful to determine if you are reaching your geographic target audience.

 Steps to Assign a GA Admin or to Find Your GA Account